Gorilla was launched in September 2016 and is created by Cauldron Science.

 Nick is in charge of the technical and educational aspects of Cauldron.
 His background in mobile and tablet games gives us a thorough grounding in developing rich, interactive experiences, and means we have a unique approach to experiential learning.
 One of the key aspects of Nick's technical experience is in developing games for simultaneous release across multiple platforms.
 This cross-platform approach ensures that we rise above device and operating system differences, and reach as wide a market as possible.

 Gorilla wouldn't be the product you see today without the help and support of our clients, collaborators, friends, colleagues and employees.
 Special thanks to: Dr Suzanna Forwood, Dr Daniel C Richardson, Prof Sarah-Jayne Blakemore, Dr Mairead MacSweeny, Prof Diana Laurillard, Prof Brian Butterworth, Dr Jenni Rodd, Dr Becky Gilbert, Prof David Shanks, Delia Fuhrman, Jorina von Zimmermann, Dr William Webster, Jamie Knight and Simon Basher.

-Cauldron is a brand of IndexMatch Ltd, which is a UK-registered company that has been profitable since inception in 2009.
-IndexMatch, Cauldron and Gorilla are 100% owned by Jo Evershed and Nick Hodges.
+Cauldron Science is a UK-registered company that has been profitable since inception in 2009.
+Cauldron Science and Gorilla are 100% owned by Jo Evershed and Nick Hodges.
 There is no debt finance or external investors.

 Our company registration number is 07071678.